 The ingredients for bread can be mixed in a large bowl, AND the dough can be kneaded by hand.
 BUT, few people will take the time to make a lot of bread, by hand, every week!
 Get a mixer if you want home made bread part of your lifestyle.

-The Electrolux/Magic Mill Assistent- This is the closest thing to a commercial mixer you can buy.
-It’s made by Electrolux of Sweden.
+The Ankarsrum Original- This is the closest thing to a commercial mixer you can buy.
+It's made in Sweden.
 It can mix and knead up to 9 loaves worth of dough at a time.
-The Assistent uses a roller and scraper assembly to mix and knead the dough in a manner that is closer to hand kneading.
+The Anakarsrum uses a roller and scraper assembly to mix and knead the dough in a manner that is closer to hand kneading.

 YOU NEED WHEAT